matrix-org/matrix-spec-proposals/proposals/4227-audio-based-quick-login.md

 ## Dependencies

-This MSC builds on MSC4108 (which at the time of writing has not yet been accepted into the spec).
+This MSC builds on MSC4108, which at the time of writing has not yet been accepted into the spec.